Stockport

 Nub News

-Stockport MPs respond to fatal synagogue attack in Crumpsall
+Stockport MPs and council respond to fatal synagogue attack in Crumpsall

 Navendu Mishra, Tom Morrison and Lisa Smart - MPs for Stockport, Cheadle and Hazel Grove respectively - have shared statements following the fatal attack at the Heaton Park Synagogue this morning (Image - Google Maps)